-Things we will never ask you for
+Things we will never ask you

 Your PIN

-Yes, that four-digit code to complete credit/debit purchases or used at an ATM—we never need to know that.
+That four-digit code to complete credit/debit purchases or used at an ATM—we never need to know that.
 (You might also take care to shield the keys whenever you type in your PIN.)

 Last 8 digits of your card number